mayswind/ezBookkeeping-Website/configuration.md

 {:toc}
 </details>

 ezBookkeeping uses a ini file as configuration file.
 The default configuration file path is `%WORKING_DIR%/conf/ezbookkeeping.ini`.
 You can use `--conf-path` parameter to specify a custom configuration path when use ezBookkeeping command line.

 In addition, ezBookkeeping also supports setting configuration via environment variables.
-All options in the configuration file can be overridden using environment variables with the following name:
+All options in the configuration file can be overridden using environment variables with the following name: `EBK_{SECTION_NAME}_{OPTION_NAME}`.
-`EBK_{SECTION_NAME}_{OPTION_NAME}`

 For example, if you want to set database type to `mysql`, you can set environment variable `EBK_DATABASE_TYPE=mysql`.